Walt Disney Animation Studios: 1999–2005: Experimentation & corporate disorder

 In 2003, Tom Schumacher was appointed president of Buena Vista Theatrical Group, Disney's stageplay and musical theater arm, and David Stainton, then president of Walt Disney Television Animation, was appointed as his replacement.
 Stainton continued to oversee Disney's direct-to-video division, Disneytoon Studios, which had been part of the television animation department, though transferred at this time to Walt Disney Feature Animation management.

-Under Stainton, the Florida studio completed Brother Bear, which did not perform as well as Lilo & Stitch critically or financially.
+Under Stainton, the Florida studio completed Brother Bear, which received a weaker response from critics than Lilo & Stitch but still recouped its low budget in theatres.
 Disney closed the Florida studio on January 12, 2004, with the then in-progress feature My Peoples left unfinished when the studio closed two months later.
 Home on the Range, released in April 2004, was also not as critically or commercially successful as Lilo & Stitch.
 Disney officially announced its conversion of Walt Disney Feature Animation into a fully CGI studio – a process begun two years prior – now with a staff of 600 people.
 Disney also began selling off all of its traditional animation equipment.

 Just after Brother Bears November 2003 release, Feature Animation chairman Roy E. Disney had resigned from the Walt Disney Company.
 Roy Disney and his business partner Stanley Gold launched a second external "SaveDisney" campaign, similar to the one that had forced Ron Miller out in 1984.
 This time they were attempting to force out Michael Eisner.
 Two of their arguing points against Eisner included his handling of Feature Animation and the souring of the studio's relationship with Pixar.
 The same year, the studio collaborated with Walt Disney Imagineering on the 4D Disney Parks film Mickey's PhilharMagic.
 One of the studio's first attempts at CG animation, several animators returned to work on the film; such as Glen Keane animating Ariel and Nik Ranieri animating Lumière.

 Talks between Eisner and Pixar CEO Steve Jobs over renewal terms for the highly lucrative Pixar-Disney distribution deal broke down in January 2004.
 Jobs, in particular, disagreed with Eisner's insistence that sequels such as the then in-development Toy Story 3 (2010) would not count against the number of films required in the studio's new deal.
 To that end, Disney announced the launching of Circle 7 Animation, a division of Feature Animation which would have produced sequels to the Pixar films, while Pixar began shopping for a new distribution deal.